codenvibes/CS/TOOLS/BloodHound.md

     - **ACL-based privilege escalation**

-### 🧠 Example Use Case:
+## Example Use Case:

-> An attacker compromises a low-level user account.
+An attacker compromises a low-level user account.
 BloodHound reveals that this user has local admin rights on a machine where a domain admin is logged in.
 From there, the attacker uses credential dumping to get domain admin privileges — all visualized in BloodHound.

----

-Let me know if you want a practical demo scenario or setup steps.
 ---

 ## References